mikhalexandr/Flask-Rating-API/README.md

 ## 📝 API Documentation
 #### User Requests
 * POST "/api/user/add" (body: name, password, level_amount, time)
-Adds a new user to the leaderboard
+  - adds a new user to the leaderboard
 * PUT "/api/user/upload/<user_name>" (body: level_amount, time)
-Uploads user's information about level_amount and time
+  - uploads user information about level_amount and time
 #### Leaderboard Requests
 * GET "/api/leaderboard/<user_name>"
-Gets all users in the sorted list and the user's place in the leaderboard
+  - gets all users in the sorted list
+  - gets the user's place in the leaderboard